Glimpses of God

 Developing the potential of every individual by providing the best education through experience of our Catholic, Christian Community within which all members can grow in faith.

-The Mini Vinnies led us in celebration of the Epiphany with a focus on finding our own stars to guide our faith.
+The Mini Vinnies led us in the celebration of the Epiphany with a focus on finding our own stars to guide our faith.
 As a reminder of this each class took a sign to bless their doorways and each child was given an olive wood cross to keep with them throughout their school journey.
 These will be used in acts of Collective Worship and when the children would like a moment of prayer.

 We had our Advent wreath blessing and Penitential Service in school to mark the start of Advent.
 All our wreaths were blessed by Fr Eamon and sent into each classroom.